Kovah/Kovah/README.md

-<h3>Hi!&nbsp;&nbsp;:wave:</h3>
+<h3>Hi!&nbsp;&nbsp;👋</h3>

 I'm Kevin.
 Web Engineer and Open Source Creator from Berlin, Germany.

 I am working as a DevOps Engineer for Universal Music Germany.

-Since starting with web development in 2008, I created a lot of different projects, including a StumbleUpon successor, a bookmark manager, a popular invoicing software, a web archive for video game quotes and many more.
+Since starting with web development in 2008, I created a lot of different projects, including an internet discovery site, a bookmark manager, a popular invoicing software, a web archive for video game quotes and many more.

 Besides working on websites and web apps, I take photos from time to time.
-You can find most of my photos on [Unsplash](https://unsplash.com/@kovah).
+You can find some of my photos on [Unsplash](https://unsplash.com/@kovah).

+&nbsp;

+:star:&nbsp;&nbsp; Become a [Patreon](https://www.patreon.com/Kovah) or [Github Sponsor](https://github.com/sponsors/Kovah) to support my work.

 &nbsp;